csg-org/CompactConnect/backend/compact-connect/README.md

 [Back to top](#compact-connect---backend-developer-documentation)

 Local development can be done by editing the python code and `cdk.json`.
-For development purposes, this is simply a Python project that executes locally.
+For development purposes, this is simply a Python project that can be exercised with local tests.
 Be sure to install the development requirements:

 ```
 pip install -r requirements-dev.txt
 ```

+Note that this project is a cloud-native app that has many small modular runtimes and integrations.
+Simulating that distributed environment locally is not feasible, so the project relies heavily on test-driven development and solid unit/functional tests to be incorporated in the development workflow.
 If you want to deploy this app to see how it runs in the cloud, you can do so by configuring context for your own sandbox AWS account with context variables in `cdk.context.json` and running the appropriate `cdk deploy` command.

 ## Tests
 [Back to top](#compact-connect---backend-developer-documentation)

 Being a cloud project whose infrastructure is written in Python, establishing tests, using the python `unittest` library early will be critical to maintaining reliability and velocity.
 Be sure that any updates you add are covered by tests, so we don't introduce bugs or cost time identifying testable bugs after deployment.
+Note that all unit/functional tests bundled with this app should be designed to execute with zero requirements for environmental setup (including environment variables) beyond simply installing the dependencies in `requirements*.txt` files.
 CDK tests are defined under the [tests](./tests) directory.
 Runtime code tests should be similarly bundled within the lambda folders.
 Any python lambda functions defined in cdk code that uses the `common_constructs.python_function.PythonFunction` construct will automatically run bundled tests on synthesis to facilitate automated testing of the entire app.

-To execute the tests, simply run `bin/run_tests.sh` from this directory.
+To execute the tests, simply run `bin/run_tests.sh` from the `backend` directory.

 ## Deployment
 [Back to top](#compact-connect---backend-developer-documentation)